-Note the highlighted sort function, which takes a list of waiting passengers.
-It returns the same list of passengers but sorted using the passenger priority function described above.
+Note the highlighted sort function, which takes a list of cards .
+It returns the same list of passengers, but the list is sorted using the card priority function described above.
 The sort function is a built in FEEL function and is shown below: